AcunatomyConditionsHeadaches & Migraines

 Muscular Origin

-Trigger points in the suboccipital, upper trapezius, and SCM muscles are documented to reproduce headache pain patterns — including temple pain, behind-the-eye pain, and forehead pressure.
+Trigger points in the neck and skull-base muscles reproduce temple pain, behind-the-eye pain, and forehead pressure.

 02